brown-cs-224/Path-Stencil/README.md

 * There are a lot of different probability calculations that go into computing the contribution of a ray to the final image.
 Make sure you really understand all of this math before you start trying to implement anything.
 You don’t want to get into the situation where your code is producing images that don’t quite look right, and all you can do is resort to aimlessly tweaking parts of the code (e.g. fiddling with constants, flipping minus signs) to try and make them look right.
 * Don’t try to implement all the required features at once.
 Implement them one by one, thoroughly debugging as you go.
 * Path tracers can take a long time to produce an image.
 The first thing you should do is **make sure to compile your code in “Release” mode** (or with all compiler optimizations enabled, if you’re not using Qt Creator).
 To speed up your code-test-iterate cycle, you’ll want to render low-resolution images (or, small windows cut out of a larger image that focus on some region of interest).
 In addition, you can also parallelize your code.
 Using [OpenMP’s parallel for loop](http://supercomputingblog.com/openmp/tutorial-parallel-for-loops-with-openmp/) is a good option, and there is a commented out line in the starter code (pathtracer.cpp, line 21) that illustrates how to do so. **Strongly recommended!**
-* When you allocate memory, make sure to zero it out---bugs can definitely creep into your code from uninitialized values.
+* When you allocate memory, make sure to zero it out.
+Bugs can creep into your code from uninitialized values.
 * If you’re noticing ‘speckling’ artifacts, i.e. individual isolated pixels that look incorrect: try using an image editor to identify the coordinates of a problematic pixel (many image editors will display this information somewhere as you mouse over the image).
 Then, set a breakpoint in your code that only fires on that pixel, and use a debugger to step through and see what is going wrong.
 * “Does this caustic look right?”
 The human visual system is easy to fool, and it can be hard to tell if your pathtracers are producing correct and/or unbiased results.
 You can compare your renders with “ground truth” images stored in example-scenes/ground_truth as you write and debug your pathtracer.
 These images were either rendered with the production renderer [Mitsuba](https://www.mitsuba-renderer.org/), or found [here](https://graphics.stanford.edu/~henrik/images/cbox.html).